dotnet/runtime/docs/installer/design-docs/native-hosting.md

   * Specify additional runtime properties from the native host
   * Implement conflict resolution for runtime properties
   * Inspect calculated runtime properties (the ones calculated by `hostfxr`/`hostpolicy`)
+* Loading managed components
+  * From native app start the runtime and load an assembly
+  * The assembly is loaded in isolation and with all its dependencies as directed by `.deps.json`
+  * The native app can get back a native function pointer which calls specified managed method

 It should be possible to ship with only some of these supported, then enable more scenarios later on.